Your information, our duty and your rights

 - Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period

 - Where the personal data is not collected from the data subject, any available information as to its source

 If you want to update or correct any of your personal details, by email GDPR@BESTSMENSWEAR.COM or by writing to: GDPR Team, Best Menswear Suite 26 Northwood House/Northwood Business Park/Santry/Dublin 9/Ireland or by calling 0035318800888

-You can change your mind wherever you have given us your consent, such as for direct marketing or processing your sensitive information, by email GDPR@BESTSMENSWEAR.COM or by writing to: GDPR Team, Best menswear Suite 26 Northwood House/Northwood Business Park/Santry/Dublin 9/Ireland or by calling 0035318800888
+You can change your mind wherever you have given us your consent, such as for direct marketing or processing your sensitive information, by email to GDPR@BESTSMENSWEAR.COM or by writing to: GDPR Team, Best Menswear Suite 26 Northwood House/Northwood Business Park/Santry/Dublin 9/Ireland or by calling 0035318800888

 Restriction and objection

 You may have the right to restrict or object to us processing your personal information.
 We will require your consent to further process this information once restricted.
 You can request restriction of processing where: